-The national categorisation profile for Flintshire secondary / specialist secondary schools has improved on 2016 for those schools requiring the most intensive support with a reduction in the number of schools in the 'Red' category from 4 to1 (includes one school closure).
-The number of schools in the 'Amber' category remains at 3 schools.
-The number of schools in the 'Yellow' category has increased from 3 to 5 with a reduction in 'Green' schools from 4 to 2.
+The national categorisation profile for Flintshire secondary / specialist secondary schools has improved on 2016 for those schools requiring the most intensive support with a reduction in the number of schools in the 'Red' category from 4 to 1 (includes one school closure).
+The number of schools in the 'Amber' category is 4 schools.
+The number of schools in the 'Yellow' category has increased from 3 to 4 with a reduction in 'Green' schools from 4 to 2.